laiagomezjaner1/GEB_Projects_tools/Documentation/3_LabProject_Delivery.md

 3) **What you have to change in the python code when changing the plane to the needle?**

 To change the 3D orientation tracking from the plane to the surgical_needle, we had to modify the Python script.
 We located the object_NAME variable within the Receive_data_RPY_IMU_world.py script and updated its string value from "plane" to "surgical_needle".

+## 3. Conclusions

+This lab practice allowed us to obtain a new understanding on how to turn physical movement or stimuli (such us as the light turning on and off) into the digital world.

+1) **Key Learnings:** We gained experience in using ESP32 microcontrollers, managing library dependencies in PlatformIO (such as the IMU_Robotics_UB library), and using Python as a connector of hardware with simulation software.

+2) **Project Applications:** These tools are highly relevant for our upcoming avant-projecte and TFG (Final Degree Project).
+The ability to create a "Digital Twin" of a medical instrument, allows for safer testing and better development of robotic procedures.
+It was especially interesting in our case, given that for our project we are planning on using ESP3 microconrollers, so gaining experience on how it works was a key point for us.

+3) **Engineering point of view:** In future engineering projects, the workflow used in this practice (Git for collaboration, PlatformIO for firmware, and RoboDK for visualization) can be applied to any field requiring real-time motion tracking, such as prosthetics, industrial automation, or human-machine interfaces.